zachnthebox/kafka-visualizer/README.md

 ## Known Issues

-`kubefwd` timesout sometimes.
+`kubefwd` times out sometimes.
 The solution is to "down" everything and repeat the startup process.